google-research/tensorflow-coder/UserJourneys.md

 ```

 Although TensorFlow comes with various bucketing operations, it may be tricky to
 figure out which specific operation does this exact kind of bucketing.
-Since TF-
+Since
-Coder can identify hundreds of Tensor operations by behavior, you can look up
+TF-Coder can identify hundreds of Tensor operations by behavior, you can look up
 the correct operation by providing an input-output example:

 ```